ClinchIO/ClinchKit/README.md

 ### Push Notifications

-ClinchKit supports push notifications to notify your apps users of important events, such as, new job positions.
+ClinchKit supports push notifications to notify your users of important events, such as, new job positions.
 To register a device for push notifications, place the following in your `didRegisterForRemoteNotificationsWithDeviceToken` call in your application delegate:

 	ClinchKit.setDeviceToken(token: <#deviceToken#>)

+### Branding

+To set a branding tint color for ClinchKit UI components:

+	ClinchKit.setTintColor(color: <#UIColor#>)

+To set a branding logo (max size: 300px x 300px):

+	ClinchKit.setLogo(logo: <#UIImage#>)

 ### Support